openstack/oslo-specs/specs/epoxy/remove-eventlet-from-oslo-service.rst

 The motivation behind the creation of the Oslo projects was to uniformize the solutions and to reduce the technical debt.

-If we delegate the refactor to oslo.service customers it will lead to an increase of this technical debt.
+If we delegate the refactor to oslo.service consumers it will lead to an increase of this technical debt.

 Impact on Existing APIs